SiD3W4y/prxtool/README.md

 Modifications from the original
 -------------------------------
 * Added a --r2out / -2 option to output a radare2 script
-* Added a NidNames file containing all nids scraped from PPSSPP
+* Added a NidNames file containing all nids scraped from JPCSP
-* This will try to resolve the nid names from the numbers if possible
+* This will try to resolve the nid names for every backend

 License
 -------